- Defining an unalterable data file

 - HAdd (outside transaction).

-- HWrite with a record number only if the record number is the one found after the last record (in this case, an addition is performed).
+- HWrite with a record number only if the record number is the one that follows the last record (in this case, an addition is performed).

-- HModify with a record number only if the record number is the one found after the last record (in this case, an addition is performed).
+- HModify with a record number only if the record number is the one that follows the last record (in this case, an addition is performed).

 - HSave preceded by HReset (in this case, an addition is performed).